Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Foreseeing that the second Trump administration could blow a chilly breeze over Ireland’s economy - massively dependent upon multinational corporations, many of whom are based in the US - Ireland engaged in a brief round of what might be called deceptive pacification.

-So perhaps this is the resolution to the dissonance I perceive between the Ireland I once knew and what I witness from afar today: the rot emanates from the top.
+So perhaps this is the resolution to the dissonance I perceive between the Ireland I once knew and what I witness from afar today: the rot emanates from the top even if many are at least kind of ambivalent about the whole conflict.

-This setback was followed by other blows to the prospect of reconciliation that I do not believe there is any way back from: Israel’s decision to shutter its embassy in Dublin which was followed by the Irish Government’s miraculous abandoment of its long-term opposition to a bill which will criminalise trade with Israeli businesses over the green line.
+This was followed by a more significant blow to reconciliation that I do not believe there is any way back from: Israel’s decision to shutter its embassy in Dublin which was followed by the Irish Government’s miraculous abandoment of its long-term opposition to a bill which will criminalise trade with Israeli businesses over the green line.

 Like discovering that yes, Tadhg Hickey actually wants all of us Israelis to die in a ballistic missile strike, however, it’s probably for the better that things map out this way.